 Jenkins-Lueken Orchards – New Paltz

-This New Paltz farm offers blueberries, raspberries, and blackberries to pick throughout the summer, depending on the berry.
-Both pints and quarts are available, and cost $4 and $8, respectively.
-Once you’re done with the picking, head to the farm stand to stock up on even more fruit, as well as veggies, pies, and more.
+This New Paltz farm offers blueberries, raspberries, and blackberries to pick throughout the summer, depending on the berry, with both pints and quarts available.
+Once you’re done with the picking, head to the farm stand to stock up on even more fruit, as well as veggies and pies.

 The Chatham Berry Farm – Chatham

-You’ll find lots of different berries at this farm—it has berry right in the name, after all—including blackberries, blueberries, and four types of raspberries, all grown without pesticides.
-The farm is open every day from 8am to 6pm.
-Along with the farm store, you can head to the Garden Center to pick up fresh herbs, plants, and more.
+You’ll find lots of different berries at this farm—it has berry right in the name, after all—including blackberries, blueberries, and four varieties of raspberries, all grown without pesticides.
+The farm is open every day from 8am to 5pm.